lgugelmann/HD6301_thing/asm/README.md

 `$8000` and the user programs after that.

 You only need to issue one of `make monitor_prog` or `make programs_prog` depending on which code you changed.

-To program both ROM and monitor at once use `make prog`.
+If you intend to run programs besides the monitor after changing the monitor you need to reprogram both as the library addresses will have moved around.
+To program both at once use `make prog`.

 ## TODOs and ideas for improvements